berneout/authors-certificate/README.md

 # The AUTHORS Certificate

-A practical approach to code provenance for the GitHub-plus-npm set.
+Practical provenance for the GitHub-and-npm set

 _Under active development.
 Not yet released for widespread use._